Dr. Cindy Bird

 Thompson Hall E294

 Ph.D., University of Toronto (OISE)

-Dr. Bird’s research interests include developing strategies for using young adult literature (YAL) in the content areas, and increasing comprehension through incorporating the semiotic and visual components of a text.
-She is also enthusiastic about assisting teachers to incorporate elements of students' non-school literacies (including technology-based multi-modal texts and popular culture) into the classroom for use as reading intervention tactics with struggling readers.
+Dr. Bird’s research interests include developing strategies for using young adult literature (YAL) in the content areas, and increasing reading comprehension through incorporating the semiotic and visual components of a text.
+She is also enthusiastic about assisting teachers to incorporate elements of students' non-school literacies (including technology-based multi-modal texts, popular culture, and students' own diverse cultures ) into the classroom for use as reading intervention tactics with struggling readers and all students.